-Ingredients 101: Herbal Extracts and Powders
+Ingredients 101: Herbal Extracts in Skin Care and Cosmetics

 Utilizing herbal preparations in products is nothing new.
 The majority of ancient cultures added herbs to beauty and health care products for a variety of reasons.
 In the past, most used herbs like Rose or Jasmine to add color or scent to products.
-Nowadays herbal extracts are incorporated for these reasons but also for therapeutic benefits, texture effects and even to act as preservatives against microbial growth.
+Nowadays herbal extracts are incorporated for these reasons but also for therapeutic benefits, texture effects, and even to act as preservatives against microbial growth.
 Popular examples are Green Tea for its antioxidants, Tea Tree for its anti-bacterial effects and Oats for their soothing and healing properties.

 Most people aren't really aware that all plants contain chemicals.
 Primary metabolites such as proteins, carbohydrates and vitamins etc. are essential nutrients that the plant needs to grow and survive.
 On the other hand, secondary metabolites are a very large group of chemicals that are considered non-essential for a plant's survival however increase a plant's chance at survival, growth, reproduction and even aesthetics.
 There are a number of secondary metabolites in every plant.
 It has been estimated that most plants contain about 200-1000 different chemicals and that this quantity and type can differ within plants parts and from season to season.
 Tannins, the compounds that are responsible for making wine taste dry are one of many secondary metabolites a plant can produce and can produce them varyingly each year depending on the stresses the plant endures.
 Most secondary metabolites that are used in skincare or body care products for therapeutic actions are flavonoids that exhibit antioxidant benefits.
-However, there are also compounds that have anti-inflammatory, anti-bacterial, emollient, demulcent, hormonal and UV protection actions to name a few (Table 1).
+However, there are also compounds that have anti-inflammatory, anti-bacterial, emollient, demulcent, hormonal and UV protection actions to name a few.

-Table.1 Common Plant Secondary Metabolites and General Properties and Actions
+Common Plant Secondary Metabolites and General Properties and Actions

 For personal care products like body lotions or facial moisturizers, herbs can be incorporated in different ways.